-You might be thinking colocation would be a good fit for your company if so, you’ll need to start comparing data centres to see which offers the best colocation.
+If you are considering colocation you’ll need to start comparing data centres to see which offers the best colocation.

 You can use our data centre checklist for the 22 essentials your colo facility should have, to check through and make sure the data centre you’re looking at has everything it should.

-Before choosing a data centres, you need to decide which tier of data centre would be the best fit for you.
-Data centres tiers go from tier 1 (the least resilient) to tier 4 (the most resilient) and the most common in the UK is a tier 3 data centre, which has reliable, but not total, redundancies in place.
-Tier 3 data centres strike a strong balance between resilience and cost.
-You can watch our explanation of data centre tiers here.
+You also need to decide which tier of data centre would be best.
+Data centres tiers range from tier 1 (least resilient) to tier 4 (most resilient) and the most common in the UK is tier 3, which strikes a strong balance between resilience and cost.
+Watch our explanation of data centre tiers

 Power failures can cause irreparable damage to your IT equipment and your reputation if your network experiences significant downtime.
 Understanding UPSs is a crucial part of avoiding these issues.

 If you want to run your own, in-house UPS, there are a number of significant costs associated with this, all of which are covered within the costs of colocation data centre facilities.

 4D Data Centres has been operating for over 12 years, and through our rigorous testing and maintenance regimes, we’re very proud to say that we’ve never had a power failure.
 We've been able to achieve this through expert deployment of UPSs, and we've distilled our experience and knowledge down into this guide.